sulirc/rslv/README.md

 # Installation

-Make sure you had install pip3.
-Then copy this script and run in CLI.
+**Make sure you had install pip3.** Then copy this script and run in CLI.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/sulirc/rslv/main/install.sh)
 ```

+It will install rslv for you automatically.

 # Usage

+After installed rslv, you should reload your terminal first.

 ## Basic